California

 Track the 36 and the one-times.
 Don't mix them up.

-Still Licensed keeps your California per-cycle hours separate from the one-time suicide, telehealth, and human trafficking trainings, and surfaces what the BBS will actually want to see.
+Still Licensed keeps your California per-cycle hours separate from the one-time suicide and telehealth trainings, and surfaces what the BBS will actually want to see.
 30-day free trial, then sliding-scale pricing.

 Keep it that way.